 The Integrity Of Job - And What Of Job's Wife?
-(A Short Study)
+(A Brief Study of Integrity and Forgiveness)

 Long have I admired the ancient patriarch Job.
 The unseen spiritual battle fought between the Devil and he is legendary.
 Now I know that not all people are familiar with the Biblical account of Job so as a backdrop of the story below, I will give a brief summary.
 The time in history that this event happened was probably a short time after the flood of Noah, when there was still dinosaurs in the land.
 The man Job was of good stock of people.
 He was not only famous for his integrity through the tragedies that he suffered but was also known for the covenant that he made with his eyes that helped him keep his purity with God.
 He undoubtedly also made this covenant because he loved his wife.
 Job had a legendary faith, in fact, his integrity was so pronounced that God said "that there is none like him in all the earth."
 One day in heaven Satan entered to the assembly to accuse Job of not having real integrity.
 God knew what he was there for and asked him, "Have you set your heart on my servant Job?"
 Satan proposed a test to get Job to curse God to his face.
 It consisted of removing the blessings God had given him and his children and finally his health.
 He had robbers remove his livestock and servants, a storm collapsed the house where his children were gathered and they died, and Job was struck with a sickness that consisted of boils all over his body.
 During the height of this test of the genuineness of Job's integrity, three friends of his came to visit and were used to try to get him to sin verbally.
 Also, his wife said something to him that has stuck in the craw of Bible readers of all time.
 She said to her husband, "Do you still hold fast to your integrity?
 Curse God and die!"
 Because of the choice of her words we know those words were those of the devil as she was being used as a mouthpiece for Satan so that Job would "curse God to His very face."